invoice-observer/.github/profile/README.md

 ## License

-This bounded context is licensed under the terms of the [MIT License](../LICENSE).
+The invoice-observer is licensed under the terms of the [MIT License](../LICENSE).

 ## Contact